NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 material or material type.
 - `projectile_scale` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Scale of the projectile.
-Default is a value between 0.2 and 2.
+Default is based on the shape.
 - `projectile_shape` (string, or list of strings): The shape or type of the projectile.